 The controversy: Popular Party (PP) and repeal

 Of course, this Law of Democratic Memory is not exempt from controversy and criticism.
-A few days after the way to its final approval was opened, the PP, the main opposition party, already pledged to repeal it.
-It did so through its secretary general and candidate in the next general elections, Alberto Núñez Feijóo.
+A few days after the way was opened for its definitive approval, the PP, the main opposition party, already committed itself to repeal it.
+It did so through its secretary general and candidate for the next general elections, Alberto Núñez Feijóo.

-So, although the Grandchildren's Law is undoubtedly good news for the descendants of Spaniards around the world, it cannot be said that it is something that is here to stay.
+So, although the Grandchildren's Law is undoubtedly good news for Spanish descendants around the world, it cannot be said to be something that is here to stay.
 Increasingly, the world is a place that is very susceptible to change.
-And so we will have to keep our eyes open.
+So we will have to keep our eyes open.

 Get a online consultation!